sam-notte/notte/notte/llms/prompts/action-listing/optim/user.md

 This section should contain all your reasoning and analysis steps.
 For each sections above, start with a new line and a new paragraph with #.

-2. <action-listing>
+3. <action-listing>
-Inside this section, provide the final table in this exact format:
+Inside this section, provide the final table in this exact markdown format:
 | ID | Description | Parameters | Category |
 [Table contents following rules below]
 Nothing else should appear in this section except the table.

-# CRITICAL FORMAT RULES:
-- No text allowed outside these two tags
-- The tags must not be nested within each other
-- Only these two sections should appear in your output

 # Rules for creating the table: